Kyle-Pu/Python-Data-Science-Projects/Project_Signups_Tool/README.md

 * Machine, Glider, Tank, Bridge, Arm: Shorthand names of our competitions

 Note: Binary scheme for project signups (0 = would NOT like to sign up, 1 = WANTS to sign up).
 This random binary matrix was generated using GNU Octave.

+## Set Up
+This program has a simple setup.
+Simply make sure you run `pip3 install xlrd` for Excel spreadsheet support and `pip3 install pandas` for Pandas support!